-Donat’s story – soft skills vs hard skills, choose well!
+Donat’s story – choose soft skills vs hard skills

 Soft skills vs hard skills – job interviews may be followed by team trials and tests.
 [Adobe stock photo]

 Donat stood.
 His hearing faded and his vision blurred like in the deepest fog.
 Instinctively he put a hand on the desk to steady himself.
 He waited for the sensation to pass.
-These moments had come before.
-It was when he concentrated hard then started to move.
+These moments came when he concentrated hard then started to move.
 But this was the worst yet.

-The intelligence people had chosen a wedding reception room for the testing.
-The wire frames and boards from yesterday’s wedding were lined along one side.
-Donat and the other seven candidates sat at the round tables that had been used by the wedding guests.
+For the candidate testing, the intelligence people had chosen a venue for a wedding reception.
+The wire frames and boards from yesterday’s wedding were still lined along one side.
+Donat and the other seven candidates sat at the round tables that had been used by the guests.

-Then there had been written tests.
+There were written tests.
 At first Donat thought they were IQ tests, but they spread into areas like creativity, problem solving and communications.
 “It was unfair to ask so much,” he heard one of the other candidates saying, “I gave great answers, but I could only get through half the questions.”
 Donat said nothing.
-He had split his time between the questions, doing as much as possible and then merely noting the next steps that he could not complete.
-He feared he had made a mistake.
+He had answered as much as he could, sometimes relying on instinct rather than puzzling the question through, but he knew he’d made mistakes.

-Jackie continued: “I’ve worked in research in two geopolitical thinktanks, I’ve talked to top experts in the world, and I’ve done a spell in a private security agency as a researcher.
+Jackie ignored his correction.
+“I’ve worked in research in two geopolitical thinktanks, I’ve talked to top experts in the world, and I’ve had a spell in a private security agency as a researcher.
 What’s your background?”

-Donat’s shoulders slumped at her achievements.
+Donat’s shoulders slumped at her list of achievements.
 “I’ve only worked in universities,” he admitted.
 There was no point in saying more.
-He wondered why he had been invited to the tests if there were people like her.
+He wondered why he’d been invited to the tests if there were people like her.
 And Jackie ticked all the diversity statistics.
 He was just another white male.

-The afternoon involved team exercises.
-They were split into three groups of four and given team exercises.
+The afternoon involved team work.
+They were split into groups of four and given team exercises.
 Donat found himself with Jackie again.
 Jackie glanced at the instructions.
 “I know how to do this.
-All the rest of you need to do is support me, and we’ll win.”
+All the rest of you need to do is just support me, and we’ll win.”

 Donat stared at the rules.
 “Look at that sentence in the middle.
 This is a trick question, not like normal.
 We’ll only get this if we pool our ideas.
 Look here,” he gestured to the instructions.
 “If we match this and this, could we get that,” he gestured.
 He noticed Jackie frowning.